 Opportunities for learning at OSLC include summer camps, Confirmation, high school fellowship, and adult education.
 We team up with other churches and organizations to offer learning opportunities outside our walls.

-The Sunday school classes meet September through April at 9:45am until 10:40am.
-The K.O.W.’s (Kids on Wednesdays school) meet September through April at 5:40pm until 6:20pm.
+The Sunday school classes meet September through April at 9:45am.
+The Wednesday school classes meet September through April at 5:40pm.

 Our Cradle Roll team uses the Splash(!) newsletter to make monthly connections with the parents of newborns until the child is old enough to start Sunday school at age three.
 Parents commit to raising their children in the Christian faith at baptism, and this newsletter can help parents fulfill their baptismal promise.

-Preschool VBS is for children three years old through five years old who will start kindergarten in the fall.
-Children join with volunteers from OSLC on an adventure through Bible stories, using worship, prayer, music, games, arts and crafts, This is a free program.
-It is Monday through Wednesday and dates and times are announced in the spring.
+VBS is for children three years old through 5th Grade, (based on grade completed).
+Children join with volunteers from OSLC on an adventure through Bible stories, using worship, prayer, music, games, arts and crafts.
+VBS is held in June or July each summer and all are welcome and invited to join us!

 Confirmation (7th-8th Grade)